Pravastatin

 Everyone has cholesterol and triglycerides in their blood.
 They are fatty substances needed by the body for many things.
 There are different types of cholesterol.
 Too much of the 'bad' cholesterol can block the blood vessels that supply your heart and brain with blood, and can cause heart attack, angina and stroke.
 The 'good' cholesterol helps to remove the bad cholesterol from the blood vessels.
 Pravastatin is used to lower the level of cholesterol in your blood.

 Pravastatin belongs to a group of medicines called statins.
-Read more about statins — when are they used, their benefits and risks and other frequently asked questions about statins.
+Read more about statins – when they're used, their benefits and risks and other frequently asked questions about statins.

 • The usual dose of pravastatin is 20 to 40 mg once a day.